SuryanshSS1011/Performance-Bugs-LLM/README.md

 # Download and prepare the dataset
 python scripts/validate_dataset.py

-# Run the model on a Java file
+# Run the model on a Java file of your choice to
 python model/inference/detect_performance_bugs.py --file YourJavaFile.java
 ```